donadiomauro/chrome-extension-find-a-house/README.md

 I've created and tested it on Chrome version 31.0.1650.57 m and it's my first Chrome Extension.

-I wrote this plugin when I was looking for a house here in London and I hope can be useful for others in the same situation.
+I wrote this plugin when I was looking for a house here in London and I hope can be useful to others in the same situation.

 I've made a virtue of necessity..